MoshiraAbdalla/TFPLG_VAD/README.md

 - (A) CLIP Feature Extraction for both vision and text modalities.
 - (B) Vision Branch for binary classification using a transformer and GCN.
 - (C) Fine-grained Classification Branch with visual prompt interaction.
-- (D) Pseudo Label Generation Branch that aligns normal-guided textual embeddings with visual features.
+- (D) Pseudo Label Generation Branch that aligns text descriptions with video segments to refine frame-level labels.

 ---